laybow119/Jmeter/README.md

-# In this demo project, there are several folder as below
+## In this demo project, there are several folder as below
  - demo-service: the microservice that simulate store user behavior data
-    - skill : flask + uwsgi + ngingx + influxdb
+    - skill : flask + uwsgi + ngingx + influxdb + RESTful API design
  - locust-load-testing: run for performance test
     - skill : locust + influx + grafana
  - testcase: implement test script to test demo-service incluse functional and integration